Netruk44/Netruk44.github.io/content/project/2023-something-else/index.md

 {{% /img-subtitle %}}

 * **Status**: Active Development
-* **State** *(As of 2023-03-30)*: Very early development, not fully functional.
+* **State** *(As of 2023-05-01)*: In early development.
+Dialogue generation in conversations is functional, but there's nothing implemented outside of that.
+(No disposition changes for being rude/nice, no dynamic quest generations, no memory of conversations, etc.)
 * **Download**: Not currently easily installable.
 See [installation instructions](https://github.com/Netruk44/ml-interface/blob/main/doc/openmw-install.md) for detailed instructions.
 * **Source**:
   * **GitHub:**[Netruk44/ml-interface](https://github.com/Netruk44/ml-interface)
     * Python and shell scripts that interface with various model backends to generate text.
-    * Currently holds the logic to transform the context json into the dialogue format that GPT Chat works with.
+    * Currently holds the logic to transform the context json into the dialogue format that ChatGPT works with.
   * **GitLab:**[Netruk44/OpenMW @ `something-else-mod`](https://gitlab.com/Netruk44/openmw/-/tree/something-else-mod?ref_type=heads)
     * Modifications to the dialogue window to allow custom text input.
     * Creation of context json object that gets sent to the ml-interface scripts.